 If you’re waking up groggy and exhausted, you’re not alone.
 An estimated 50 million to 70 million Americans have a sleep or wakefulness disorder.

-And while you may think that “falling back” and gaining an hour on November 3 will give you that extra sleep you’ve been craving, it’s not a cure-all.
+And while you may think that “falling back” and gaining an hour on November 6 will give you that extra sleep you’ve been craving, it’s not a cure-all.
 A study published in Sleep Medicine Reviews concluded there was “little evidence” of people getting extra sleep when clocks are adjusted for daylight saving time.

-Dr. Daniel Barone, a neurologist and sleep medicine expert at the Center for Sleep Medicine at NewYork-Presbyterian/Weill Cornell Medical Center and an assistant professor of neurology at Weill Cornell Medicine, says that even if we do get a little extra shut-eye that night, it likely won’t be enough to erase our overall “sleep debt.”
+Dr. Daniel Barone, a neurologist and sleep medicine expert at the Center for Sleep Medicine at NewYork-Presbyterian/Weill Cornell Medical Center and an associate professor of neurology at Weill Cornell Medicine, says that even if we do get a little extra shut-eye that night, it likely won’t be enough to erase our overall “sleep debt.”

 “We as a society sleep one hour less than we did 100 years ago,” says Dr. Barone, whose book, Let’s Talk About Sleep: A Guide to Understanding and Improving Your Slumber, was released in 2018.
 “So we are still ‘behind the clock’ so to speak when it comes to being sleep deprived.”

 Autumn and winter mean fewer daylight hours as the Northern Hemisphere is tilted away from the sun.
 This affects the body since sunlight provides it with vital vitamin D, which helps in a variety of body functions, including sleep.
 A lack of vitamin D is also associated with a serious condition known as seasonal affective disorder (SAD).

 “When you’re not getting as much sunlight, it has an effect on your mood,” Dr. Barone says.
 He encourages people to be aware if they or others begin to avoid social activities or generally find it increasingly difficult to find joy in things, as these could be signs of SAD.